 Biology students can participate in numerous clubs and programs.
 In Biology Aid Program (ZAP), upperclassmen tutor students in Introductory Zoology.
 The program is usually mutually beneficial for both students.
 Students can also be members of the Zoological Society, which allows them to network with other Biology and advance their Biology knowledge.

-A Biology student graduates with a Bachelor of Science in Biology or Biology Biomedical Science degree.
+A Biology student graduates with a Bachelor of Science in Biology.
 Students can then choose to further their education and pursue a Master of Science, a Master of Natural Science or a Doctor of Philosophy degree.

 Many Biology students continue their education by pursuing graduate-level studies.
 Students often pursue a wide a variety of advanced degrees including Dental, Medicine, Environmental Sciences and Veterinary Sciences.